SaffronBirch/Reflective-LLM/README.md

 The design is a working implementation of the architecture proposed by **Salmani & Lewis, *A Reflective Architecture for LLM-based Systems*** (IEEE ACSOS-C 2025).
 This document maps the implementation to the described architecture and documents its installation and use.

-> First-time users are encouraged to begin with the [tutorials](docs/tutorials.md), which run without a GPU or model download.

 ---

 ## Table of contents